What is GDP and its importance in Forex Trading

-Are there specific economic indicators that have more impact than others?
+Specific economic indicators have more impact than others.

 They rise or lower interest rates to control the supply of money in the economy.
-Interest rates are a critical influencer of currency values.
+Interest rates have a critical influence on currency values.

 Higher interest rates usually cause an appreciation in a currency.
 Falling interest rates typically lead to a depreciation in a currency.

-The impact of economic indicators depends on their possible effect on interest rates.
+Thus, the impact of economic indicators will depend on their possible effect on interest rates.

-Economic growth is the rate at which an economy expands.
+Economic growth is the rate at which an economy expands or grows.

 These are all signs of economic expansion.

 When an economy is growing, we call that expansion.
-If an economy is not growing, we call that contraction.
+If an economy is slowing, we call that contraction.